 There are two parts in a clause, i.e. a subject and a predicate.
 The predicate expresses something with respect to the subject.
 There are various types of clauses which are given as under:

-- Adverbial clause: E.g. After the party is over, the band left for Mumbai, for the next concert.
+- Adverbial clause: E.g. After the party was over, the band left for Mumbai, for the next concert.

 - Adjective (relative) clause: E.g. The child, who gave you chocolate yesterday, is my niece.